Leonid Fedun

-Leonid Arnoldovich Fedun (Леонид Арнольдович Федун; born 5 April 1956) is a Ukrainian-born Russian billionaire businessman known for co-founding Russian oil company Lukoil.
+Leonid Arnoldovich Fedun (Леонид Арнольдович Федун.
+Born 5 April 1956) is a Ukrainian-born Russian billionaire businessman known for co-founding Russian oil company Lukoil.
 Until retiring in 2022, Fedun was vice president of Lukoil.
 He formerly served as president of FC Spartak Moscow before selling 100% of his shares to Lukoil.

 Prior to entering the private sector, he was a military officer.
 He is considered to be a close associate of Vagit Alekperov, who he co-founded Lukoil with.

-In February 18, 2022, Fedun was estimated to have had an estimated fortune of $8.5 billion, a figure that declined to $1.7 billion by March 28, 2022.
+On February 18, 2022, Fedun was estimated to have had an estimated fortune of $8.5 billion, a figure that declined to $1.7 billion by March 28, 2022.
 Critics have labelled Fedun as an oligarch.

 Education

 Leonid Fedun was born in Kyiv in 1956, but grew up in Baikonur, as his father was sent as a military surgeon.
 He finished School No. 1 in Baikonur and pursued a military career.
 In 1977, he graduated from the Military-Political Department of the Rostov Higher Military Command School.
 Later, he entered post-graduate education in the Dzerzhinsky Military Academy.
 In 1984, he obtained a Ph.D. with a thesis on the public opinion of military servants as the component of army morale.

 From 1984 to 1992 he taught sociology at the academy and rose to the rank of colonel.
-In 1993, he complete a post-graduate course in the Higher School of Privatization and Entrepreneurship.
+In 1993, he completed a post-graduate course in the Higher School of Privatization and Entrepreneurship.
 Since 1995, he has been a member of the Russian Academy of Natural Sciences.